lcarlaw/meso/README.md

 * `LAT_LON`: Latitude/longitude pair for hodograph creation.
 Form is `LAT/LON`.
 Currently only accepts one point at a time.
 * `STORM_MOTION`: The storm motion vector.
 It can take one of two forms.
 The first is either `BRM` for the Bunkers right-mover vector or `BLM` for the Bunkers left-mover vector.
 The second form is `DDD/SS`, where `DDD` is the direction the storm is coming from in degrees, and `SS` is the storm speed in knots.
 An example might be 240/35 (from the WSW at 35 kts).
 If the argument is not specified, the default is to use the Bunkers right-mover vector.
 * `SFC_WIND`: The surface wind vector.
 Its form is the same as the `DDD/SS` form of the storm motion vector.
 If none is specified, the lowest-model level wind will be used.
+* `-sr`: Storm-relative flag.
+If set, hodographs are altered to plot in a storm-relative sense, similar to [Cameron Nixon's work here](https://cameronnixonphotography.wordpress.com/research/the-storm-relative-hodograph/).

 This plotting is done using modified code from Tim Supinie's [vad-plotter repo](https://github.com/tsupinie/vad-plotter).